shivamujawame/Fabric-Analytics-in-aday/english/lab-guide/lab2.md

     b. **What’s a Lakehouse?:** Click on the “Open” button to learn about lakehouses and how they can be used.

-    c. **Get Data Experience in Lakehouse:** Click on the “Open” button to get started with data engineering using lakehouses.
+    c. **Get Data Experience in Lakehouse:** Click on the “Open” button to get started with data engineering using Lakehouses.

     d. **Get Started with Spark Job Definitions:** Click on the “Open” button to learn how to use Spark Job Definitions for data processing.